vu-nguyen/docs/Government of Canada Digital Standards for Developing Online Services.md

 **Activities:**

-- Test prototype of service early with users to get immediate feedback
+- Test service prototype early with users to get immediate feedback
 - Test often when features are added
 - Align and embrace agile development methodology as a team
 - "Fail fast, fail often"